PaulGuillen/EcommerceRestaurant/README.md

 # EcommerceRestaurant

 In this project i will show u guys how it works.
-A simple Ecommerce with an admin panel made in javascript
+A simple Ecommerce with an admin panel made in javascript.

 I hope u guys like it.